charlottechz/IEL-ITEM/README.md

-# sql-practice-app
+# ITEM UI
-A browser-based SQL practice tool.
+A browser-based ITEM visualizer tool.
-Supports custom realistic AI-generated datasets and real-time query execution.
-Includes an AI coaching layer for constructive query building hints.

 🚧 In development – Summer 2025